-Stock market valuation mean reversion, or less technically, the tendency of stock market valuation ratios to stay relatively close to their long-term average, is one of the most important concepts in my investment framework.
+Stock market valuation mean reversion, or less technically, the tendency of stock market valuation ratios to stay relatively close to their long-term average, which is one of the most important concepts in my investment framework.

-Without mean reversion the market would never be expensive or cheap, and beating the market may be impossible.
+Without mean reversion, the market would never be expensive or cheap, and beating the market may be impossible.
 Fortunately for those of us who are active investors, valuation mean reversion does exist.

 The result is that sometimes the market is obviously expensive and sometimes it is obviously cheap (although for much of the time it is neither).

 Investors who understand this can buy low and sell high, with some confidence that they will be rewarded for doing so.

 Pretty much all of them.
 It doesn’t matter whether you’re looking at price-to-earnings ratios, price-to-book ratios, price-to-sales, price-to-10-year average earnings ratios (PE10), the Cyclically Adjusted PE ratio (CAPE) or the dividend yield.

 They all mean revert in the long run.

 One caveat though is that I’m talking about the valuation ratios of the market as a whole, which is typically defined as a market index like the FTSE 100 or FTSE All-Share.